 There are different methods of extracting oils from cannabis and making a concentrate.
 The method of choice for this tutorial is Quick-Wash Ethanol, aka QWET.
 This is a popular used method using a food grade solvent/carrier to extract the oils.
 This tutorial will allow for a person with a serious illness like cancer to make their own medicine.
 We will use layman’s terms to keep things simple.
 Mentioning food grade solvents/carriers will be redundant as safety is a main concern.
 Making cannabis concentrate is something most people can accomplish themselves, and if using high quality bud/flowers results in potent medicine.
 After a couple of times making the oil you will not only see how easy it is to make, but will start to pick up speed and time in the process while feeling confident in your finished product.

-Keep in mind, while food grade solvents/carriers are safe for consumption, it is still very flammable and caution should be used!
+Keep in mind, while food grade solvents/carriers may be safe for ingestion, they are still very flammable and caution should be used!
 Make sure you do the quick-wash and cook down outside in a well-ventilated area (for example, a covered patio).
 If there is a wind/breeze find out what direction it is coming from and have the wind to your back.
 Also use a small fan and have that positioned so it blows in the same direction as the wind/breeze.
 Doing so will also keep the solvent/carrier vapors blowing away from you.
 Do not smoke or barbecue while making your concentrated oil.
 Make sure the patio is swept and washed down so dirt and debris is not blown into your bud/flowers during your quick-wash or while you’re cooking off your solvent.
 Doing a dry-run practicing your layout, and a mock quick-wash before your first attempt is highly recommended to build your confidence and lesson your chances of making mistakes.

 Materials Needed to Make the Concentrated Cannabis Oil: